BigHummus69/BetterFinanceCE/README.md

 # DOWNLOADS

-To download BetterFinanceCE, go to the
+To download BetterFinanceCE, go to the [github releases here and choose the latest one.](https://github.com/BigHummus69/BetterFinanceCE/releases)